 The process of obtaining recognition is as follows:

-- The Vice President for Mission & Student Affairs sends a letter to inform the organization of the college's decision to accept or reject the request.
+- The vice president for mission and student affairs sends a letter to inform the organization of the college’s decision to accept or reject the request.

-If the organization is approved for recognition, an official letter of recognition is given to the organization president and is filed with the Department of Leadership Development, Student Engagement & First Year Experience.
-In addition, once recognized, the organization’s contact information will be placed on the Student Organization website (www.snc.edu/studentorgs).
+If the organization is approved for recognition, an official letter of recognition is given to the organization president and is filed with Leadership Development, Student Engagement and First Year Experience.
+In addition, once recognized, the organization’s contact information will be placed on the student organization website.